splunk/public-o11y-docs/gdi/opentelemetry/logs-collector-splunk-tutorial/collector-splunk.rst

 Configure the Collector
 =======================

+The Collector gathers the container logs and sends them to the Splunk service.
+Follow these steps to configure the Collector:

 #.
 Create a file in the ``log-collection`` directory called ``otel-collector-config.yml``.

 #.
 In the ``otel-collector-config.yml`` file, define the receivers used to collect the logs from the 2 logging services: